wheelnext/pep_xxx_wheel_variants/docs/design/metadata.md

 # use only on x86_64 machines
 enable-if = "platform_machine == 'x86_64' or platform_machine == 'AMD64'"
 plugin-api = "provider_variant_x86_64.plugin:X8664Plugin"

+[variant.providers.blas_lapack]
+# plugin-use inferred from requires
+requires = ["blas-lapack-variant-provider"]
+# plugin used only when building package, properties will be inlined
+# into variant.json
+plugin-use = "build"
 ```

 ### `*.dist-info/variant.json`